This report discusses the main issues that should be considered by companies seeking tax-efficient structures in Mexico.

 General partnerships lack limited liability, so foreign investors do not often use them.
 Although an S de R.L. is treated in the same way as any other commercial entity for Mexican tax purposes, it may be treated for US tax purposes as an eligible entity for partnership status; as such, its US partners, whether corporate or individual, benefit from the pass-through taxation rules.

 M&A in Mexico should be accounted for according to the Mexican financial reporting standards (FRS), which generally are consistent with International Financial Reporting Standards (IFRS).
-There are some differences, however, which include the following:
+There are some differences, however, which include the following.

-If the buyer owns other Mexican companies, the target company can be included in the Mexican tax group if certain requirements are met.
-Among others, the Mexican holding company should own, directly or indirectly, more than 80 percent of the voting shares of the target company.
+80 percent of the voting shares of the target company.
 In no case can more than 80 percent of the Mexican holding company’s voting shares be held by another or other companies, unless the latter are residents of a country with which Mexico has a treaty that includes a broad information exchange clause.

 Transfer pricing